thordreier/NetBoxing/FUNCTIONS.md

     -NoUpdate [<SwitchParameter>]
         Don't update object, only show what would be sent to server (as a warning)

+    -Wait [<SwitchParameter>]
+        After post/patch is sent to NetBox, wait with a "Press enter to continue" prompt

     <CommonParameters>
         This cmdlet supports the common parameters: Verbose, Debug,